AMartins87/world-of-makaton/README.md

 - When I resized images with TinyJPG, the Lighthouse report came back with low Best Practices, so I reverted to old sizes.
 All images uploaded well apart from letter F. I deleted and uploaded the image again and retyped the link path to letter F and the issue got fixed.

     ![Letter F](wireframes/letter_f_error.JPG)

+- Got an error on my Lighthouse report about my external links in a footer and About page, stating links to cross-origin destinations are unsafe.
+Error was resolved by adding rel="noreferrer"

 ## **UNFIXED BUGS**